chinshr/vz-service/doc/FAQS.md

 ## What media files do you support?

-We support almost all media file types (audio and video), including aac, aif, m4a, mov, mp3, mp4, wav, and many more.
+We support almost all media file types (audio and video), including aac, aif, m4a, mov, mp3, mp4, wav, wma, and many more.

 ## Is there any media size or length limitation?